KalkidanTaye/Inhabitant-Site/README.md

 ## Description

 Inhabitent website gives information on camping.
-It has a shopping section where camping tools and a blog page where necessary information can be found.
+It has a shopping section where camping tools and a blog page and necessary information can be found.

 ## Technology Used